-It has been argued that the OECD to a large extent acts as a trend-follower rather than a trendsetter.
-Consequently, the OECD, in competition with other IGOs, tends to reformulate existing trends and solutions in order to gain political legitimacy in the member states.
-The OECD is presently preparing to welcome a large number of new member countries from Central and Eastern Europe.
+It has been argued that the OECD to a large extent acts as a trend-follower rather than a trend-setter (Marcussen, 2002).
+Consequently, the OECD, in competition with other IGOs, tends to reformulate existing trends and solutions in order to gain political legitimacy in the member-states.
+The OECD is presently preparing to welcome a large number of new member-countries from Central and Eastern Europe.
 This will challenge the dominant view and self-perception of the OECD as the rich-countries' club.
 For all these reasons it has been argued that the OECD is currently in an acute identity crisis with its purpose and direction badly understood.

-In favor of an intergovernmental dynamic within the OECD secretariat would count the organizational affiliation to member states, the de facto recruitment procedures and the low degree of institutionalisation.
+In favor of an intergovernmental dynamic within the OECD Secretariat would count the organizational affiliation to member-states (H4), the de facto recruitment procedures (H3) and the low degree of institutionalization (H2).
 OECD personnel are not formally recruited on basis of their country of origin.
 Ideally, only merit counts in recruitment situations.
 However, as in most other IGOs the recruitment praxis in the OECD Secretariat favors certain nationalities at the expense of others.
 This means that the question of nationality also counts in the framework of the OECD.
-As a general pattern, compared to their budgetary contribution, the big member states (France is the significant exception) are underrepresented among the OECD employees and the small countries are overrepresented.
-Overall, however, the size of the member country correlates with the number of OECD civil servants with origin in that country.
+As a general pattern, compared to their budgetary contribution, the big member-states (France is the significant exception) are underrepresented among the OECD employees and the small countries are overrepresented.
+Overall, however, the size of the member-country correlates with the number of OECD civil servants with origin in that country (H3).

-An additional factor that talks in favor of a distinct intergovernmental dynamic within the OECD secretariat is the fact that the average seniority of OECD civil servants only is four years.
-It seems that the average OECD civil servant consider the OECD post as being one step among others in a distinct national career since most return to their home countries after employment.
-Given the large number of seconded personnel among the OECD civil servants, the short tenure of the average OECD civil servant and the fact that the large majority of OECD civil servants are employed on time-limited contracts, one could argue that it is possible to define the entire OECD secretariat as a parallel administration in the sense described above.
-Finally, since the OECD secretariat, compared to the European Commission, is not primarily engaged in the production of hard law relatively few standard operating procedures and fixed mandates exist in the OECD.
+An additional factor that talks in favor of a distinct intergovernmental dynamic within the OECD secretariat is the fact that the average seniority of OECD civil servants is only four years (H5).
+It seems that the average OECD civil servant consider the OECD post as being one step among others in a distinct national career since most return to their home countries after OECD employment.
+Given the large number of seconded personnel among the OECD civil servants, the short tenure of the average OECD civil servant and the fact that the large majority of OECD civil servants are employed on time-limited contracts, one could argue that it is possible to define the entire OECD secretariat as a parallel administration in the sense described above (H3 and H5).
+Finally, since the OECD secretariat, compared to the European Commission, is not primarily engaged in the production of hard law relatively few standard operating procedures and fixed mandates exist in the OECD Secretariat.
 The number of directly binding OECD decisions and international agreements is low and typically concentrated within very few issue areas.
 The OECD flexibly engages in the collection, transformation and diffusion of OECD-wide norms.
-This it does through various soft-law mechanisms, of which regular peer-review and surveillance is notorious (Marcussen 2004a).
+This it does through various soft-law mechanisms, of which regular peer-review and surveillance is notorious (Marcussen, 2004a).

 Other factors, however, may trigger a transgovernmental dynamic within the OECD secretariat.
-In general, the average OECD A-grade civil servant is well educated within his or her discipline (Marcussen 2004b).
-S/he has yearlong professional experience within that discipline either from other IGOs or from the country of origin.
-Furthermore, the OECD civil servant will be officially encouraged and rewarded to participate in and contribute to international academic conference and scientific journals and reports.
-A frequently evoked reason for working within the OECD secretariat is the possibility of exploiting ones own professional curiosity.
-In this way, OECD civil servants may have developed loyalties towards specific issue areas, such as research and trade.
+In general, the average OECD A-grade civil servant is well educated within his or her discipline (Marcussen, 2004b).
+S/he has yearlong professional experience within that discipline either from other IGOs or from their country of origin (H5).
+Furthermore, the OECD civil servant will be officially encouraged and rewarded to participate in and contribute to international academic conferences and scientific journals and reports.
+A frequently evoked reason for working within the OECD Secretariat is the possibility of exploiting ones own professional curiosity.
+In this way, OECD civil servants tend to have strong loyalties towards specific issue areas and fields of expertise, such as research and trade.